 The principal greenhouse gases that enter the atmosphere because of human activities are carbon dioxide (CO2), methane (CH4) nitrous oxide (NO) and fluorinated gases.
 The human activities which cause the release of these gases include burning coal and petrol (fossil fuels), a variety of industrial processes (e.g. air conditioning and commercial refrigeration), cutting down forests, and animal agriculture (both through animal waste and through some of the methods involved in rearing animals in an industrialised factory farm system).

-CO2, for example, is produced when rainforests are destroyed to make way for grazing cattle or to grow crops for feeding to farmed animals.
+CO2 for example is produced when rainforests are destroyed to make way for grazing cattle or to grow crops for feeding to farmed animals.
 According to Greenpeace, one hectare of Amazon rainforest is lost to cattle ranchers every 18 seconds.
-This is the equivalent of six football pitches of ancient forest destroyed every minute to create room for grazing cattle ((Greenpeace, Slaughtering the Amazon, June 2009.)).
+This is the equivalent of six football pitches of ancient forest destroyed every minute to create room for grazing cattle.

 Methane is caused by the flatulence of cows, sheep and goats, and nitrous oxide rises off slurry (manure) pits, predominantly on pig farms, or is the by-product of the production of fertilisers.
 Although we hear a lot about carbon dioxide and ways of reducing our “carbon footprint”, both methane and nitrous oxide are more powerful greenhouse gases.
-Methane is 21 times more powerful than carbon dioxide and remains in the atmosphere for up to 12 years, and nitrous oxide is 310 times more powerful than carbon dioxide and remains in the atmosphere for up to 114 years ((Intergovernmental Panel on Climate Change: Climate Change 2007 The Physical Science Basis, The Working Group I contribution to the IPCC Fourth Assessment Report, Updated October 2011, Table 2.14.)).
+Methane is 21 times more powerful than carbon dioxide and remains in the atmosphere for up to 12 years, and nitrous oxide is 310 times more powerful than carbon dioxide and remains in the atmosphere for up to 114 years.

-The FAO estimates that livestock production is responsible for up to 18 per cent of global greenhouse gas emissions (Steinfeld H et al.), while more recent estimates put the figure as high as 51 per cent (Goodland R and Anhang J, Livestock and Climate Change, World Watch Institute, November/December 2009, p.11.).
+The FAO estimates that livestock production is responsible for up to 18 per cent of global greenhouse gas emissions, while more recent estimates put the figure as high as 51 per cent.

 As well as emitting greenhouse gases into the atmosphere, animal agriculture also requires huge amounts of water.
-It takes approximately 2,400 litres to produce just one (150 g) beefburger.
-In comparison, 150 g of tomatoes require 28 litres of water and 150 g of potatoes require 38 litres of water in production ((Hoekstra AY and Chapagain AK, Water footprints of nations: Water use by people as a function of their consumption pattern, Water Resource Management, 2007, 21(1), p.
-7.)).
+It takes approximately 2400 litres to produce just one (150 g) beef burger.
+In comparison, 150 g of tomatoes require 28 litres of water and 150 g of potatoes require 38 litres of water in production.

 While it may appear that water supplies are limitless, we should consider that we are all part of a connected system which is fragile and threatened by water shortages.
-Only 2.8 per cent of the Earth’s water is fresh water (Environmental Protection Agency (EPA), Water Prevention and Conservation, (education tool), August 1997, p.
-1.) concentrated in lakes, streams, glaciers, ice caps and atmospheric water vapour.
+Only 2.8 per cent of the Earth’s water is fresh water, concentrated in lakes, streams, glaciers, ice caps and atmospheric water vapour.
 During droughts, the supply of fresh water is reduced.
 And as the world’s population increases, water consumption increases.
 A further concern is that with Western diets spreading to the rest of the world, even nations in Africa and the Middle East which have large amounts of desert land are pouring what little water they have into meat production.
 Conserving water is vital to ensure that a sufficient supply of water, that is safe to use, is available for ourselves and future generations.

-In addition to emitting greenhouse gases and using huge amounts of water, livestock farming – in particular intensive chicken farms – also generates huge amounts of ammonia (NH3) which contributes considerably to acid rain.
-The Department for Environment, Food and Rural Affairs (DEFRA) estimates that livestock farming produces 67% of the UK ’s total ammonia emissions ((Department for Environment, Food and Rural Affairs (DEFRA), Ammonia in the UK, London, 2002, p.
-4.)).
+Livestock farming – in particular intensive chicken farms – also generates huge amounts of ammonia (NH3) which contributes considerably to acid rain.
+The Department for Environment, Food and Rural Affairs (DEFRA) estimates that livestock farming produces 67% of the UK ’s total ammonia emissions.

-Most people now accept that unless something is done and we change our habits, we will cause so much damage to the Earth that the effect on future generations will be devastating.
-Turning vegetarian is a simple, yet effect, way to help prevent this from happening.
-As the widely quoted phrase goes, “you can’t be a meat-eating environmentalist” (Gordon A, If You Recycle, Why Are You Eating Meat?, The American Jurist, 2004.).
+Unless something is done and we change our habits, we will cause so much damage to the Earth that the effect on future generations will be devastating.
+Going vegan is a simple and easy, yet effect, way to play your part in preventing this from happening.